 Keep safe via text messaging

-New Zealand’s mobile phone providers Telecom, Vodafone and 2degrees Mobile offer a text messaging service for visitors.
+New Zealand’s mobile phone providers Spark, Vodafone and 2degrees Mobile offer a text messaging service for visitors.

 You can text about your location and travel movements to 7233 [SAFE].
 These details are kept on a central database which can be accessed on request by Police to help find you.